Icebergs floating in Jokulsarlon Glacier Lagoon in Iceland.

 • Consider a protective face cream for those blustery days!
 Cold wind in Iceland can be harsh…

 I hope this list was helpful and that I didn’t omit anything important.
+Let me know in the comments if there’s something that you’d like to add to this list!

 For more information on how to plan your first trip to Iceland, read: First trip to Iceland travel tips – all you need to know to plan your trip.